sczerwinski/sczerwinski.github.io/_posts/2017-06-03-simplifying-activitytestrule-syntax-with-reified-type-parameters.md

     IntentsTestRule(T::class.java, initialTouchMode, launchActivity)
 ```

-So I can define the rule as:
+So instead of providing the argument, I can just define the type parameter:

 ```kotlin
 @RunWith(AndroidJUnit4::class)